-The Investigating Officer will undertake an investigation as appropriate ensuring that they make contact with the victim's parents advising them of the investigation and annotate the Promonitor meeting with details.
+The Investigating Officer will undertake an investigation as appropriate ensuring that they make contact with the victim's parents advising them of the investigation and annotate Promonitor with details.
 Where possible, allegations should be resolved through mediation to the satisfaction of all parties.